OpenWave-GW/OpenWave-2KE/README.md

 OpenWave-2KE is an open-source project.
-It's a simple python program that can get image or raw data from digital storage oscilloscope(GDS-2000E/DCS-2000E) via the USB port.
+It's a simple python program that can get image or raw data from digital storage oscilloscope(GDS-2000E/DCS-2000E/MSO-2000E series) via the USB port.

 Now we can execute the same source code on Windows, Linux(Ubuntu) and Raspbian(on Raspberry Pi 2) operating system without changing a word.

 Equipment
 ------------
-You have to get a new digital storage oscilloscope - GDS-2000E(GOOD WILL INSTRUMENT)/DCS-2000E(TEXIO) and a PC or NB with MS Windows OS.
+You have to get a new digital storage oscilloscope - GDS-2000E(GOOD WILL INSTRUMENT)/DCS-2000E(TEXIO)/MSO-2000E(GOOD WILL INSTRUMENT) and a PC or NB with MS Windows OS.